Chime (bell instrument): Construction

-There are several mechanisms of action for chimes.
-From the 13th century, chimes were connected to a system of ropes, which is rarely seen today.
+There are several mechanisms of action for a chime.
+From the 13th century, a chime was connected to a system of ropes, which is rarely seen today.
 In the 19th century, many newly-constructed chimes were connected to a large wooden keyboard called a "chimestand."
 These resemble the console of a carillon, but with much larger keys, essentially handles, which are depressed a greater distance.
-In the 20th century, it is more common for chimes to be connected to an ivory piano keyboard with electronic action, often paired with automatic playing.
-Chimes may alternatively be connected to and played with an Ellacombe apparatus.
+In the 20th century, it is more common for a chime to be connected to an ivory piano keyboard with electronic action, often paired with automatic playing.
+A Chime may alternatively be connected to and played with an Ellacombe apparatus.

-Chimes may also feature an automatic mechanism by which simple tunes or the Westminster Quarters are played.
+A Chime may also feature an automatic mechanism by which simple tunes or the Westminster Quarters are played.
 The mechanism on European chimes is often a playing drum, which is a large metal cylinder connected to a clock mechanism.
 Metal pegs are screwed onto the outside of the drum.
 When the clock mechanism sets the drum in motion, the pegs catch onto levers, which are connected to hammers that rest just a short distance from the outside of the bell.
 The hammers are briefly raised, and then fall onto the bell as the peg continues to rotate away from the lever.
 The pegs are arranged such that simple tunes can be programmed to play at specific quarter hours.
 In North America, automatic playing drum systems are not common; instead, chimes may have pneumatic systems which ring the instrument.

 Sound

 Chime bells are made of bell bronze, a specialized copper-tin alloy used for its above-average rigidity and resonance.
 A bell's weight and profile, or shape, determine its note and the quality of its tone.
 It produces a sound with overtones or partial tones which are not necessarily harmonically related.
 To produce a pleasing, harmonically related series of tones, the bell's profile must be carefully adjusted.
-However, little to no effort was made to tune bells for chimes.
-Few have been tuned to the same precision as bells for carillons.
+Few chime bells have been tuned to the same precision as bells for carillons.

 Range

 The range of a chime is directly proportional to the number of bells it has.
 The instrument's total number of bells usually depends on funds available for the creation of the instrument: more money allows more bells to be cast, especially the larger, more costly ones.
 It is generally accepted that a chime has at most 22 bells; larger instruments are called carillons.
-In some cases, the World Carillon Federation may designate chimes constructed before 1940 as historical carillons.
+In some cases, the World Carillon Federation may designate a chime constructed before 1940 as a historical carillon.
 The average chime has 8 to 15 bells arranged in a diatonic scale.
 Occasionally, chimes may include an extra B♭ or F♯ bell so that a wider range of melodies can be played.